-In late 2011, Brazilian shopping comparison websites filed a complaint against Google before Brazil's antitrust authorities for allegedly favouring its own product listings in shopping search results.16 As of April 2013, CADE was still to issue a decision on whether a formal investigation will be opened.
-A similar complaint was filed before the judicial courts and in September 2012 a first instance judge dismissed antitrust claims against Google after finding that there is extensive competition in the online search market, and that its power in the market cannot be 'mistaken for a monopoly'.
+advertising campaigns from Google's AdWords to platforms of competitors.
+19 A similar complaint was filed by Brazilian shopping comparison websites before the judicial courts and in September 2012 a first instance judge dismissed antitrust claims against Google after finding that there is extensive competition in the online search market, and that its power in the market cannot be 'mistaken for a monopoly'.
 The decision is under appeal.